Skip to Content

 Rooms have been recently remodeled, but don’t expect this hotel to match the standards of modern luxury hotels.
 Standard rooms have include two double (full) beds which can be a tight squeeze for some families.
 Our family opted to stay in the El Dorado Diggins Suite on a splurge trip for my husband’s 40th birthday, but there are only a couple of these specialty rooms available in the whole hotel.
 Snagging one usually requires booking a full year in advance.

 Even if you can’t stay here, visiting to look around or to dine is highly recommended.
-The hotel is famous for its Sunday Brunch as well as for the elevators that were featured in the movie The Shining.
+The hotel is famous for its Sunday Brunch in the main dining room as well as for the elevators that were featured in the movie The Shining.

 Yosemite Valley Lodge

-Rooms can be a little tight for families, with two double beds or one queen or king in standard rooms.
-There are a limited number of family suites and bunk rooms that may work better, but they sell out quickly.
+Standard rooms can be a little tight for families, with two double beds or one queen or king.
+Look instead for the limited number of family suites and bunk rooms that we found worked well for our family of 4 on a recent trip.
+Note that these options sell out quickly in peak season.

 Curry Village

 Curry Village is the least expensive lodging option in the Valley that isn’t a true campgroup.
-It has several restaurants and food trucks and a prime location and books up fast because of its lower price.
+It has several restaurants and a prime location and books up fast because of its lower price.

 Curry Village has some regular cabins for rent but is probably best known for its tent cabins.
 These accommodations have a concrete floor, basic mattresses on bed frames, and canvas coverings over a simple A frame.
-Bathrooms are communal so pack your shower shoes and be prepared to rough it.
+Bathrooms are communal so pack your shower shoes and be prepared to rough it a bit.

-I wouldn’t recommend Curry Village to travelers with babies and toddlers because the noise from neighbors through canvas tents can be pretty disruptive.
+I wouldn’t recommend Curry Village to travelers with babies and toddlers because the noise from neighbors through canvas tents can be somewhat disruptive.
 But for families with older kids, it’s a pretty happening and unique place to stay.
+My then-4th grade son found it to be a highlight on a 2023 trip we took.

 Tenaya Lodge